prosysscience/Symmetry_Breaking_with_ILP/README.md

 Given an ASP file, we use the system _SBASS_ (_symmetry-breaking answer set solving_) to infer its graph representation and then detect the symmetries as a graph automorphism problem (performed by the system [_SAUCY_](http://vlsicad.eecs.umich.edu/BK/SAUCY/.)). _SBASS_ returns a set of (irredundant) graph symmetry generators, which are used in our framework to compute the positive and negative examples for the ILP system [_ILASP_](http://www.ilasp.com/?no_animation).

-**Note**: the files of _Active Background Knowledge_ (active_BK/active_BK_sat) contain the constraints learned for the experiments.
-To test the framework, remove the constraints and follow the files' instructions to obtain the same result.

 ## Project Structure

     .
+    ├── \Experiments_Learning   # Directory with learning experiments data
-    ├── \Experiments              # Directory with experiments results │   ├── experiments.csv         # CSV file with results
+    │   ├── \Pigeon_Color           # Directory with results of Pigeon_Color
+    │   ├── \Pigeon_Owner           # Directory with results of Pigeon_Owner
-    │   └── experiments             # Script to compare the running-time performance
+    │   └── \Scripts                # Directory with scripts used to generate the data
     │
+    ├── \Experiments_Solving    # Directory with solving experiments data
+    │   ├── \Instances              # Directory with encodings and inputs
+    │   ├── experiments.csv         # csv file with results
+    │   └── solving_experiments.sh  # Script to generate the data
+    │
     ├── \Instances              # Directory with problem instances │   ├── \House_Configuration     # House-Configuration Problem
     │   ├── \Pigeon_Owner            # Pigeon-Hole Problem with colors and owners extension
+    │   ├── \Pigeon_Owner_Altern_SM  # Pigeon-Hole Problem with colors and owners extension
+    │   │                            #  - mode declarations without typed vars
     │   ├── \Pigeon_Color            # Pigeon-Hole Problem with colors extension
     │   └── \Pigeon_Hole             # Pigeon-Hole Problem
     │